camptocamp/c2cgeoportal/doc/developer/build_release.rst

 New version
 ~~~~~~~~~~~

-For each version we create a new branch (at the latest at the final release):
+For each version we create a new branch (at least at the final release):

 .. prompt:: bash